mongodb/docs/source/reference/commands.rst

    .. admin-only.

-.. mongodb:command:: writebacklisten
+.. dbcommand:: writebacklisten

    ``writebacklisten`` is an internal command.

    .. slave-ok, admin-only

-.. mongodb:command:: replSetTest
+.. dbcommand:: replSetTest

    ``replSetTest`` is internal diagnostic command used for regression tests that supports replica set functionality.

    .. slave-ok, admin-only

-.. mongodb:command:: moveChunk
+.. dbcommand:: moveChunk

    ``moveChunk`` is an internal command that supports the sharding functionalty and should not be called directly.
 Use the